TuringLang/Turing.jl/docs/src/for-developers/how_turing_samplers_work.md

 ## 2. Implement the functions used inside `mcmcsample`

+A lot of the things here are method-specific.
+However Turing also has some functions that make it easier for you to implement these functions, for examples .

 ### Transitions

-abstractMCMC stores information corresponding to each individual sample in instances of Transition.
+`AbstractMCMC` stores information corresponding to each individual sample in objects called `transition`, but does not specify what the structure of these objects could be.
+You could decide to implement a type `MyTransition` for transitions corresponding to the specifics of your methods.
+However, there are many situations in which the only information you need for each sample is:

+* its value: $\theta$
+* log of the joint probability of the observed data and this sample: `lp`

+`inference/Inference.jl` defines a struct `Transition`, which corresponds to this default situation, as well as a constructor that builds instances of `Transition` from instances of `Sampler`, by finding $\theta$ and `lp` in `spl.state.vi`.

-construct transition from a spl: just dump the contents of vi-made-nametuple into a transition
+Construct transition from a `spl`: just dump the contents of vi-made-nametuple into a transition

 ### How `sample` works

+A crude summary, which ignores things like parallelism, is the following. `sample` calls `mcmcsample`, which calls

+* `sample_init!` to set things up
+* `step!` repeatedly to produce multiple new transitions
+* `sample_end!` to perform operations once all samples have been obtained
-it calls `mcmcsample`which calls `sample_init!` to set things up, `step!` to produce new transitions, `sample_end!` to perform final operations, and `bundle_samples` to convert a vector of transitions into a more palatable type, for instance a `Chain`.
+* `bundle_samples` to convert a vector of transitions into a more palatable type, for instance a `Chain`.

-you get to implement all of these funtions. a lot of those will be method-specific, but there are things
+you can of course implement all of these functions, but `AbstractMCMC` as well

 ## 3. Overload `assume` and `observe`

-we often want specific information from the model. in general:

-* sample from prior etc.
-* compute log-likelihood

-etc.
+The functions mentioned above, such as `sample_init!`, `step!`, etc.,  must of course use information about the model in order to generate samples!
+In particular, these functions may need **samples from distributions** defined in the model, or to **evaluate the density of these distributions** at some values of the corresponding parameters or observations.

+For an example of the former, consider **Importance Sampling** as defined in `is.jl`.
+This implementation of importance sampling uses the model prior distribution as a proposal distribution, and therefore requires **samples from the prior distribution** of the model.
+Another example is **Approximate Bayesian Computation**, which requires multiple **samples from the model prior and likelihood distributions** in order to generate a single sample.

+An example of the latter is the **Metropolis-Hastings** algorithm.
+At every step of sampling from a target posterior $p(\theta \mid x_{\text{obs}})$, in order to compute the acceptance ratio, you need to **evaluate the model joint density** $p(\theta_{\text{prop}}, x_{\text{obs}})$ with $\theta_{\text{prop}}$ a sample from the proposal and $x_{\text{obs}}$ the observed data.

+Below is still very preliminary:

+This begs the question: how can these functions access model information during sampling?
+Recall that the model is stored as an instance `m` of `Model`.
+When the sampler needs to access model information, it executes the `m.f` function.

+@model macro to instance of Model. main attribute of Model is the mf function. a large part of building the Model object is building this function from the lines in the @macro statement.

+among the arguments of `f` there is a sampler. this is because executing `f` runs the steps of the model in order and modifies the sampler for every tilde statement. how it modifies the sampler is defined by the assume and observe functions.

+general idea: given a `Model` instance `m` and a sampler `spl`

+* `step!` will call `m(..., spl, ...)` which is basically `m.f(..., spl, ...)`
+* for every tilde statement in, `m.f(..., spl, ...)` will add model-related information (samples, model density evaluation, etc.) to `spl` (often to `spl.state.vi`).
+How does it do that?
+  * recall that the code for `m.f(..., spl, ...)` is automatically generated by compilation of the `@model` macro
+  * for every tilde statement in the `@model` declaration, this code contains a call to `assume(..., spl, ...)` if the variable on the LHS of the tilde is a **model parameter to infer**, and `observe(..., spl, ...)` if the variable on the LHS of the tilde is an **observation**
+  * in the file corresponding to your sampling method (ie in `Turing.jl/src/inference/<your_method>.jl`), you have **overloaded** `assume` and `observe` (eg you have written code for `DynamicPPL.assume(rng, spl::Sampler{<:YourSamplingAlgorithm}, dist::Distribution, vn::VarName, vi)`, cf in `is.jl`) so that when `spl` uses your sampling method, `assume` and `observe` modify `spl` to include the information and samples that you care about!